2ndQuadrant/pglogical/README.md

     supported values are empty array meaning don't forward any changes that didn't originate on provider node, or "{all}" which means replicate all changes no matter what is their origin, default is "{all}"
+  - `apply_delay` - how much to delay replication, default is 0 seconds

 - `pglogical.drop_subscription(subscription_name name, ifexists bool)`
   Disconnects the subscription and removes it from the catalog.